The App Generation - Gardner, Howard; Davis, Katie - Yale University Press

 Howard Gardner and Katie Davis

 Howard Gardner is Hobbs Professor of Cognition and Education at the Harvard Graduate School of Education and senior director of Harvard Project Zero, an educational research group.
-He is renowned as father of the theory of multiple intelligences.
 He lives in Cambridge, MA.
 Katie Davis is assistant professor, University of Washington Information School, where she studies the role of digital media technologies in adolescents’ lives.
-She is a former member of the Project Zero team.
 She lives in Seattle, WA.

 TITLES IN RELATED CATEGORIES